KLS-01/Report.it/README.md

 ## Used By

-Project carried out for Software Engineering course and Software Project Management course at Universy of Salerno.
+Project carried out for Software Engineering course and Software Project Management course at University of Salerno.

 ## Authors